Logo Voyage

 Events

-[edit]Tennis aficianados will travel the world to see their favorite tennis tournament.
-Besides the events listed in this section, the Summer Olympics every 4 years includes tennis events and professional tennis associations offer regional, national, and international tournaments that draw participants like mosquitos to a lantern.
-Organizations such as the Association of Tennis Professionals (ATP) and the International Tennis Federation (ITF) frequently host tournaments around the world.
+Tennis aficianados will travel the world to see their favorite tennis tournament.
+Besides the events listed in this section, the Summer Olympics held every 4 years includes tennis events, and professional tennis associations offer regional, national, and international tournaments that draw participants like mosquitos to a lantern.
+The Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA) frequently host tournaments around the world.
 A fan never has to look far to find a good tournament to watch.

 Some of the most famous tournaments include the following:

-- Davis Cup - billed as The World Cup of Tennis, the Davis Cup is the top team tournament of tennis, with more than 150 teams representing countries around the world competing for one of the sport's most prestigious titles.
+• Davis Cup - billed as The World Cup of Tennis, the Davis Cup is the premier tournament for national teams in men's tennis, with more than 150 teams representing countries around the world competing for one of the sport's most prestigious titles.
 In 2024, the winning team was from Italy and the final 8 teams of 2025 will face off in Bologna, Italy.

 Grand Slam tournaments